gw4e/gw4e.github.io/pages/mydoc/mydoc_contributing.md

 ---
-title: How to build GW4E
+title: How to contribute to GW4E
 tags: [build,installation]
 keywords: how to, build, graphwalker, Eclipse plugin, GraphWalker Eclipse Plugin
 summary: "How to build GW4E"